Oakley Cannonier: International career

 Cannonier is a youth international for England since 2019, as he discovered the under-16s that summer.

 After the COVID-forced youth competition break, Cannonier was capped for the England under-18s in March 2022, scoring on his debut against Sweden.
 Later that year, he was called up to the England under-19s, scoring a brace on his first start for the team, a 6–0 victory over Georgia in qualifying for the 2023 European Under-19 Championships.

 Style of play

-An ambidextrous footballer, Cannonier mainly plays as a centre-forward, where he proved to be a prolific goalscorer for Liverpool's youth teams.
+An ambidextrous footballer, Cannonier mainly plays as a striker, where he proved to be a prolific goalscorer for Liverpool's youth teams.
 Despite then being below the height standards for this position, he stood out with his skills, movement, determination and positional awareness in front of the goal, allowing him to be regularly decisive.
 During his first years in the academy, he played more as a number 10, but evolved as a striker while keeping his ability to provide assists.